STUDENT GLOBAL OPPORTUNITIES

 UNIVERSITY OF DELAWARE STUDY ABROAD PROGRAMS

-Please watch the Institute for Global Studies website for study abroad opportunities in winter and summer semesters.
+Please watch the Center for Global Programs and Services (CGPS) website for study abroad opportunities in the winter and summer semesters.
 Although many of the programs are developed with Arts and Sciences courses, some will fill your breadth, multicultural, and general education requirements.
-Check for program information here and the list of program opportunities here.
+Check for program information here and a list of program opportunities here.

 COLLEGE OF HEALTH SCIENCES STUDY ABROAD PROGRAMS

 The faculty of our College have developed special global programs tailored to your learning needs in health sciences.
-Please look through our winter programs for opportunities to earn credits towards your major, fulfill requirements for your minor, see health and healthcare concerns outside of the United States, and experience your own growth in your professional self.
+Please look through our summer and winter programs for opportunities to earn credits towards your major, fulfill requirements for your minor, see health and healthcare concerns outside of the United States, and experience professional growth by completing an internship, service learning activities, or working on a global research project.

-Study abroad programs vary every year and are posted on the IGS website in January a year prior to travel.
-Most programs fill early, some before the end of March, so please watch for information on interest meetings.
+Study abroad programs vary every year and are posted on the CGPS website in February a year prior to travel.
+Most programs fill early, some before the end of April, so please watch for information on interest meetings and the global program fair.

 Programs that include an internship component include: